 How does the school know when a young person needs extra help?

-Waterloo Lodge School is an Acorn Care & Education Independent day special school for students between the ages of 11-18 years.
+Waterloo Lodge School is an Acorn Education and Care’s Independent day special school for students between the ages of 11-18 years.
 The staff at Waterloo Lodge School have a proven track record of successfully meeting a wide range of Social, Emotional and Mental Health needs.
 We are experienced in recognising and working with a wide range of additional challenges students face, including Autism, Asperger’s, speech language and communication difficulties, dyslexia, dyspraxia, ADHD, and SpLD.
-The school prides itself on being able to o er an appropriate curriculum for students ranging in ability from those with Moderate Learning difficulties to those who are gifted and talented.
+The school prides itself on being able to offer an appropriate curriculum for students ranging in ability from those with Moderate Learning difficulties to those who are gifted and talented.

 All students that attend Waterloo Lodge have an Education, Health and Care Plan, which identifies the school as the most appropriate provision for the young person.
 The Plan identifies the young person’s primary and additional needs.
 These needs are reviewed annually through the Annual Review of the Plan.